Four Symbols: In popular culture

 The Four Symbols are represented in an inspired line of skins for characters of the first-person-shooter Overwatch.
-In the game's 2018 Chinese New Year (Year of the Dog) event, playable characters Zarya, Mercy, Pharah, and Genji received cosmetic skins based on the Black Tortoise (Xuanwu), the Vermillion Bird (Zhuque), the Azure Dragon (Qinglong), and the White Tiger (Baihu), respectively.
+In the game's 2018 Chinese New Year (Year of the Dog) event, playable characters Zarya, Mercy, Pharah, and Genji received cosmetic skins based on the Black Turtle-Snake (Xuanwu), the Vermillion Bird (Zhuque), the Azure Dragon (Qinglong), and the White Tiger (Baihu), respectively.

 In the Nintendo DS game Pokémon Black and White, Tornadus, Thundurus, and Landorus have forms that are inspired by the Vermillion Bird, the Azure Dragon, and the White Tiger respectively.
-Later, Pokémon Legends: Arceus completed the set with Enamorus, which is inspired by the Black Tortoise.
+Later, Pokémon Legends: Arceus completed the set with Enamorus, which is inspired by the Black Turtle-Snake.

 In the Webtoon The God of High School, Daewi Han's "Secret Art of the Four Guardian Gods" technique consists of four stances named after the Four Symbols: The Fist of the Black Turtle, the Kick of The Red Phoenix, the Dance of The White Tiger, and the Wave of the Blue Dragon.

 In the MMORPG Final Fantasy XIV Online, by Square Enix, the expansion Stormblood features a quest-line and trial series inspired by The Four Symbols called "The Four Lords".
-The Four Lords all bear a resemblance to each of the Four Symbols along with their Japanese names: Genbu (Black Tortoise), Byakko (White Tiger), Suzaku (Vermilion Bird), and Seiryu (Azure Dragon).
+The Four Lords all bear a resemblance to each of the Four Symbols along with their Japanese names: Genbu (Black Turtle-Snake), Byakko (White Tiger), Suzaku (Vermilion Bird), and Seiryu (Azure Dragon).

-In the turn-based strategy game series Dominions, by Illwinter Game Design, the White Tiger of the West, Vermillion Bird of the South, Azure Dragon of the East and Black Tortoise of the North are available as Pretender Gods.
+In the turn-based strategy game series Dominions, by Illwinter Game Design, the White Tiger of the West, Vermillion Bird of the South, Azure Dragon of the East and Black Turtle-Snake of the North are available as Pretender Gods.

-In the Beyblade (manga) and anime, characters use Beyblades that are inspired by the Four Symbols: Dragoon for the Azure Dragon, Dranzer for the Vermillion Bird, Driger for the White Tiger, and Draciel for the Black Tortoise.
+In the Beyblade manga and anime, characters use Beyblades that are inspired by the Four Symbols: Dragoon for the Azure Dragon, Dranzer for the Vermillion Bird, Driger for the White Tiger, and Draciel for the Black Turtle-Snake.
 A fifth such Beyblade was added in the first movie and made a few subsequent appearances, Strata Dragoon for the Yellow Dragon.